Soumaila Sidibe

-Soumaila Sidibe (born June 15, 1992 in Bamako) is a Malian footballer who plays for Botola Pro club RS Berkane.
+Soumaila Sidibe (born June 15, 1992 in Bamako) is a Malian footballer who plays for AS Police.
 He plays primarily as a defensive midfielder.

 Club career

 In January 2015, Sidibe signed a three-and-a-half-year contract with Algerian Ligue Professionnelle 1 club MO Béjaïa, becoming the first ever foreign player in the history of the club.
-He later played for Al Khums and Al Ittihad Misurata in Libya, ES Sahel in Tunisia, and RS Berkane in Morocco.
-On 25 May 2025, he scored a stoppage-time equalizer in the second leg of the Confederation Cup final against Simba, sealing a 1–1 draw on the day and securing his club's title with a 3–1 aggregate victory.

 International career

 Sidibe was a member of the Mali national under-20 football team at the 2011 FIFA U-20 World Cup in Colombia, where he started all three all of Mali's matches.